 (2) Without prejudice to the generality of subsection(1) of this section, every person shall be entitled to own, establish and operate any medium for the dissemination of information, ideas and opinion.

-The freedom of expression, including holding opinions, to receive and impart ideas or information is very fundamental to the development of any society because information is power and when the power is gotten, transformation changes can be achieved by the people when there is access to quality information.
+Thus, the freedom of expression, including holding opinions, to receive and impart ideas or information is very fundamental to the development of any society.
+Economic or political transformation can be achieved by the people when there is access to quality information.
 The Constitution says without prejudice i.e. without discrimination or favouritism, every person shall be allowed to own a means of mass communication or information dissemination in the country.

 It’s also important to state that, the United Nations Universal Declaration of Human Rights (1948) in article 19 of the document provides for the fundamental right of expression, holding of opinion and disseminating such opinion; receiving information from others as well as imparting through various ways of communication without interference or restriction.

 In the light of the above, Nigeria is a signatory to this declaration because of her formal membership of UN.
 However, the enforcement and implementation of this declaration is not fully adhered to by the Nigerian government.
 Instances of this challenge are contained in the same section of the 1999 Constitution that affirmed freedom of expression and the press.